-Computer debug routinesDisclaimer
+Computer debug routines

-Type debug and press enter.
+Type debug and press Enter.

-In some of the below debug routines you will notice that a g is typed, then q.
-G tells the computer that the code type is not self executing and must be run at this point.
-If completed, the program will return Program Terminated Normally, which indicates you can now quit from the debug program.
+In some of the below debug routines, you will notice that a g is typed, then q.
+G tells the computer that the code type is not self-executing and must be run at this point.
+If completed, the program returns "Program Terminated Normally," which indicates you can now quit from the debug program.

 Listing of routines

 The below debug routine will check the ports of the computer to allow you to know if ports are being detected or not.

 You should get several lines; however, the first line is the only important line, which should read the following: